 Students who have been directed by the University to isolate will present their instructors with documentation demonstrating their

 clearance to return to class.

-- Once the student’s isolation or quarantine period is complete, they will receive a letter in their MIX email account to document their clearance to return to class.
-If a student has questions about this process, they should reach out to the CARE team at CARETeam@mail.wvu.edu.
+- Once the student’s isolation period is complete, they will receive a letter in their MIX email account to document their clearance to return to class.
+If a student has questions about this process, they should reach out to the Care Services team at firstname.lastname@example.org.

 If the student does not present the documentation for clearance without prompting,

 the instructor may ask the student to present the document.
 If the student